skalenetwork/mirage-manager/docs/Nodes.md

 ### confirmOwnerChange

+Confirms a pending ownership change for a passive node

 ```solidity
 function confirmOwnerChange(NodeId nodeId) external
 ```

-Confirms a pending ownership change for a passive node

-_Only callable by the new owner specified in the ownership change request Only works for passive nodes_
+**dev:** _Only callable by the new owner specified in the ownership change request Only works for passive nodes_

 #### Parameters